trueos/pcbsd/docs/update.rst

 pbi_updateindex
 ---------------

-To check for a newer version of the PC-BSD® *PBI-INDEX.txz* file, type **sudo** **pbi_updateindex **and input your password when prompted.
+To check for a newer version of the PC-BSD® :file:`PBI-INDEX.txz` file, type :command:`sudo pbi_updateindex` and input your password when prompted.
 If a newer version is available, this command fetches and extracts it so that the system has the most recent list of available PBIs.

 .. index:: software
 .. _Create Your Own PBI Repository: